coreypnorris/hacker_news_clone/README.md

 * Users can create accounts with a username and can log in.
 * Users can view all the posts on the homepage
+* Users can submit a question or link